 - Travelex ATMs offering multiple currencies are located throughout the airport.

 - Traveller's cheques can be cashed at the Travelex outlet located at Terminal 1 after Customs and at other bank branches at the airport.

-- Withdrawing and exchanging money on campus:
+- Withdrawing and exchanging:

 You'll need your passport as a form of identification.
 Note that some foreign banks may have a cash withdrawal limit or charge a withdrawal fee for transactions made from an overseas bank account.